Interactive Map

 Where’s the runoff in California?

-2NDNATURE Science Team performed extensive research to answer that question.
+2NDNATURE performed extensive research to answer that question.
 Our research suggests California’s average annual urban stormwater opportunity exceeds 2.0 million acre-feet annually.
 52% of this urban stormwater (350 billion gallons/year on average) is generated directly atop a mapped groundwater basin.
 This interactive map enables you to explore the outcome of that research.
 This map reveals where annual precipitation could supplement local water supplies and recharge over-drafted aquifers.

 Use this INTERACTIVE MAP created by the science team at 2NDNATURE to explore the opportunities.